kunalj101/Data-Science-Hacks/README.md

 Feel free to contribute your own data science hacks here.
 Make sure that your hack follows the contribution guidelines

+> This repository is part of the free course by [Analytics Vidhya](https://www.analyticsvidhya.com/).
+To learn more of such awesome hacks visit [Data Science Hacks, Tips and Tricks](https://courses.analyticsvidhya.com/courses/data-science-hacks-tips-and-tricks)

 - ### Data Science Hack #1 - Resource Downloader
 How can you extract image data directly from chrome in one click?